-- Grate carrots and dice celery.
+- Grate the carrots and then dice the celery.

-- Cover and chill until ready to serve.
+- Cover and chill until ready to serve

 - Coleslaw can be made 8 hours ahead.

-© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2014.
+© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2022-2013.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner are strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with appropriate and specific direction to the original content.